RashadHagen/Microsoft-365-Get-To-Any-Admin-Center/README.md

-<h1>Server Manager - Create A Share Folder</h1>
+<h1>Microsoft 365 – Get To Any Admin Center</h1>

 <h2 style="font-family: Arial, sans-serif; font-size: 20px; font-weight: bold; margin-top: 24px; margin-bottom: 12px;">
 ⏹️ Description</h2>

 <p style="font-family: Georgia, serif; font-size: 16px; margin-top: 12px; margin-bottom: 12px;">
-This project goes over how to create a share folder using server manager using Server Manager.
-A share folder allows users on the network to access a specific folder and its contents as if they were directly on the server.
-This creates a central location for sharing files and folders, facilitating collaboration and reducing the need for manual file transfers between users.
+This project goes over how to any Microsoft 365 Admin Center.
+The Microsoft 365 Admin Center is a web-based portal that allows administrators to manage their Microsoft 365 services and tenant.
+It serves as a central location for tasks like managing users, assigning licenses, configuring settings, and accessing reports and data related to various services like Exchange, SharePoint, and Microsoft Teams.
 </b>